-The proposal to repeal the existing dates and extend the commencement dates of Phases 3 and 4 of the framework could temporarily reduce protections for subcontractors who otherwise would have fallen within the framework in the coming months.
+The proposal to extend the commencement dates of Phases 3 and 4 of the framework could temporarily reduce protections for subcontractors who otherwise would have fallen within the framework in the coming months.
 However, this possible impact is justified as the extension will offer a smoother rollout for industry generally, which will in turn benefit subcontractors.
 Additionally, subcontractors can continue to utilise other security of payment protections including adjudication, subcontractors' charges and payment withholding requests.